infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 # Open up our app and use the default credentials to login
 # and navigate to the demo screen

-appId: com.maestroapp # the app id of the app we want to test, in my case it's the com.maestroapp
+appId: com.maestroapp # the app id of the app we want to test
+# You can find the appId of an Ignite app in the `app.json` file
+# as the "package" under the "android" section and "bundleIdentifier" under the "ios" section
 ---
 - clearState # clears the state of our app (navigation and authentication)
 - launchApp # launches the app